Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-Draughts are a major cause of less temperature in households.
-A cold house is more expensive to heat, resulting in wasted money and energy.
+Draughts can lead to lower temperatures in households.
+A damp home is more expensive to heat, which means wasting money and energy.

-If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole that is, it’s likely to be a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air in or out of your home need sealing.
-In the case of an open fireplace isn’t used it can create draughts.
-This should be shut off.
-Property managers and landlords are accountable for making sure that these draughts are stopped as much as imaginable.
+If you can feel external air entering or the air is clear out of a hole or gap and you can feel it, it is likely to be a gap or crack that requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and allow air to enter or exit from the home need the sealing.
+In the case of an open fireplace isn’t used it could cause draughts, and must be sealed off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent possible.

-There is no require to cover up gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the house is heated and cools so that they are able to be opened and closed rather instead of being stuck.
-We will test all windows and doors during our Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the house gets warmer and cooler, so that they are able to be opened and closed rather than sticking.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections